Ry-Pereira/Ry-Pereira/README.md

 - 💞️ I’m looking to collaborate on ... niche projects
 - 📫 How to reach me ...
 N/A
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Double Jointed Thumbs
+Double Jointed Thumbs, I can control animals with my mind

 <!---
 Ry-Pereira/Ry-Pereira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.